Illuzionz-Studios/Docs/docs/spigot-plugins/custom-tab/configuration.md

   # This is the text element that is displayed at the bottom that indicated the
   # current and maximum pages.
   text: # (5)
-    # The custom skin for this tab element.
-There are multiple ways they're
-    # defined.
-You can set the 'name' element here which will take
-    # a skin from the skins.yml file.
-Otherwise you can directly specify the
-    # 'value' and 'signature' like in skins.yml but right here under 'skin:'
-    skin:
-      name: oak_wood
     # These are the different animation frames for
     # this text.
 Each text element is iterated through
     # to create a dynamic animation.